 Before COVID-19 was a thing, Innomech had been supporting the automation of manufacturing processes for 30 years, changing and adapting over time.
 During the pandemic, we’ve had to adapt even more.
 Over the last few months, the Innomech team has tried their best to overcome obstacles and provide our clients with the best service possible during this time.

 Innomech aren’t alone.
 New safety regulations and furloughed staff meant many businesses were either put on hold or their output dropped.
 However, despite these challenges, the manufacturing industry is proving just how resilient it truly is.

-Take a look below at some of the things we’ve achieved over the lockdown and ways we are ensuring safety moving forward with the ‘new normal’.
+Take a look below at some of the things we’ve achieved during the pandemic and ways we are ensuring safety moving forward with the ‘new normal’.

 Just like everyone else, when COVID-19 hit, our teams were affected.

 Immediately, we reduced our site operations which included furloughing staff and having as many working from home as possible.
 This reduced the risk of transmission, followed government guidelines and helped us to further plan how we would move forward as a business.

 We knew customer service would be tough when our teams were remote working, so we upgraded our phone system.
 Calls were now diverted to the appropriate person who would have the ability to provide the service from their home.
 To keep customers as safe as possible, we also reduced the onsite visits in-line with UK Government regulations and customer requirements.
 In this respect, we continued providing remote support for clients to be able to help whenever help is needed.

 BUT we adapted and began consulting on how best to move forward and help our community.